Moving forwards – the horse, the canal, the railway, the highway, the information superhighway…

 There’s also a rather fine Victorian church (built 1891–1894) looming up on our right.
 Further research shows it to be one of the last remaining active Catholic Apostolic Churches, a religious movement that originated in England around 1831.

 The immediate Second Coming of Christ was the central aim of the congregations, and a new order of Apostles was deemed necessary to prepare the whole church for this event.
-Unfortunately, following the death of the last of these Apostles in 1901, no further ordinations were possible.
+Unfortunately, following the death of the last of these Apostles in 1901, and still no sign of the second Coming, no further ordinations were possible.

 Adherents were encouraged to share in the public worship of other Christian bodies, such as the Church of England.
 The Catholic Apostolic Church entered a ‘Time of Silence’.
 Many of the Catholic Apostolic buildings were sold off or leased.
 Today, the only active Catholic Apostolic congregation is this one, on the banks of the canal.